Notice to Reader Financial Statements

 Why Are Notice to Reader Financial Statements Needed?

-NTR financial statements can be used in a number of situations to lend credibility or to fulfil requirements.
+NTR financial statements can be used in a number of situations to lend credibility or to fulfill requirements.

 -